techreturners/js_coding_exercises/docs/exercise005.md

 const isEven = a => a % 2 === 0;
 ```

-We <3 ES6 arrow functions and hope you do too!
+We love ES6 arrow functions and hope you do too!

-Not many exercises left now.
-You're whizzing through these, great job.
+Not many exercises left now... keep up the hard work.

 See here for: [Exercises 006 - Docs](./exercise006.md)